org-arl/unet-blog/_posts/2020-04-01-whats-new-in-UnetStack3.1.md

 The cooperative communication example above is not just a _gedanken_ experiment, but a patent-pending technique that has been demonstrated to work well in practice.
 The _Unity agent_ is a premium agent, available on UnetStack 3.1, that implements a refined version of the above cooperative communications strategy.
 It allows users to transparently implement spatial diversity with a set of COTS UnetStack-based underwater acoustic modems, each with only a single-receiver.

 What does it mean in practice?
 Say, you're on a ship, you have an AUV deployed in an area, and you've been receiving status updates from the AUV every few minutes.
 The AUV moves into an area where the connectivity is poor, and you can no longer successfully receive the status reports.
 If you have a second modem available on the ship, you deploy it from another part of the ship.
-Or maybe there is a gateway buoy deployed nearby with a modem, and you can connect to it's modem.
+Or maybe there is a gateway buoy deployed nearby with a modem, and you can connect to its modem.
 Either way, Unity magically uses the information from both modems to recover connectivity to the AUV!

 If you happen to be lucky enough to have more than two modems, Unity can use the information from all available modems to improve communication performance.

 #### 8. New fragmentation/reassembly framework

-Fragmentation and reassembly is often needed by many protocol agents in a network stack.
-Rather than have each of the agents implement the functionality individually, UnetStack now provides a fragmentation/reassembly framework that makes implemeting protocols with large MTUs easy.
+Fragmentation/reassembly is often needed by many protocol agents in a network stack.
+Rather than have each of the agents implement the functionality individually, UnetStack now provides a fragmentation/reassembly framework that makes implementing protocols with large MTUs easy.
 For example, to fragment a large byte array `data` into fragments of size `FRAGMENT_SIZE`, we simply do:
 ```java
 Fragmenter frag = new SimpleFragmenter(data, FRAGMENT_SIZE);
 while (frag.hasMoreFragments()) {